Rupert Sheldrake: Personal life

 Sheldrake is married to therapist, voice teacher and author Jill Purce.
 They have two sons, biologist Merlin Sheldrake and musician Cosmo Sheldrake.

-Sheldrake is a practicing Anglican.
-He has stated that he studied with a Sufi teacher and practiced Sufism while he was in India.
+Merlin Sheldrake is a mycologist and author of Entangled Life: How fungi make our worlds, change our minds and shape our futures.Sheldrake is a practising Anglican.
+He has said that he studied with a Sufi teacher and practised Sufism while he was in India.
 Sheldrake reported "being drawn back to a Christian path" during his time in India.